 Through our curriculum and daily school life we actively promote tolerance and diversity.
 Our children work collaboratively throughout school and demonstrate respect and encouragement to one another.

-Below is our Topic Cycle over the next three academic years.
+Below is our Topic Cycle for EYFS and KS1.

 Across the school we follow 'Talk For Writing' which supports children within their reading and writing development.

-We also use 'Letters and Sounds' for our phonics teaching which supports children's understanding of sounds.
+We also use Twinkl for our phonics teaching which is DfE validated and supports children's understanding of sounds as well as developing their phonic knowledge.
 If you would like any further support with supporting your child at home with phonics please speak with a member of staff.

-Where possible our History and Geography teaching build upon child knowledge, therefore our teaching consists of exploring local surroundings, exploring the history of Westwood and the past.
-We incorporate visits and visitors to provide children with a broad range of experiences.
+Where possible our Geography teaching builds upon child knowledge, therefore our teaching consists of exploring local surroundings.
+We incorporate this with educational visits and visitors into school to provide children with a broad range of experiences.